pommicket/ted/README.md

 If a `Cargo.toml` file exists in this directory or one of its parents, F4 will run `cargo build`.
 You can set the default build command in the `[core]` section of the config file.

+### ctags vs LSP

+`ted` has support for two separate systems for IDE features. `ctags` is very lightweight (a ctags installation is just 1.6 MB), and allows for go-to-definition and limited autocompletion.
+This has very low CPU usage, and will work just fine on very large projects (for large projects I would recommend increasing `tags-max-depth` and turning `regenerate-tags-if-not-found` off).

+LSP servers have lots of features but use lots of CPU and memory, and may take longer to come up with completions/find definitions, especially for large projects.
+However the LSP server runs in a separate thread, so it will not slow down the ordinary text editing features of `ted` (unless the server starts using 100% of all CPU cores, which is unlikely).

+I would recommend trying out an LSP server if you're unsure about which one to use.

 ## LSP support

 ted has support for [LSPs](https://microsoft.github.io/language-server-protocol/)!